The Growers’ Market at the 17th Street Market has been canceled for the rest of the season due to low turnout.

 A mixed market with a blend of growers, vendors and artists called Shockoe Eclectic is in the works with the first event scheduled for Sept.
 13.

-The first Shockoe Eclectic will feature live music, an interactive art experiences from the Studio Two Three To-Go Print Truck, and a small market with around 10 vendors selling everything from jewelry to hand bags.
-Organizers said Shockoe Eclectic will be a different experience every time.
+The market will feature live music, interactive art experiences from the Studio Two Three To-Go Print Truck, and a small market with around 10 vendors selling everything from jewelry to hand bags.

 A happy hour where people can purchase a drink to-go and take it into the market plaza to enjoy live music is also planned to start in mid-September on select Friday nights, although details haven’t been finalized yet.